 On the whole for Local taxi apps

-Although it might seem a little distant, but day isn’t too far away where the popularity of local taxi company apps will be equal to or more than that of Uber.
+Although it might seem a little distant, day the isn’t too far away from where the popularity of local taxi apps will be equal to or more than that of Uber.
 It is a watching game at this point.
 However, if you are thinking of starting your own taxi business, spending a while studying this option might be something worthwhile.